TheCorePontus/DummyPe/README.md

 # DummyPe

-Welcome to my project!
+Welcome to DummyPe!
 This project aims to replicate the basic functionality of any payments app, allowing users to perform transactions, view their account balance, and interact with other users.

 ## Features